We’re Landowners! Buying Land to Build a House in Japan

 Around 600 companies in Japan as of 2022 use this method as it requires a certified SE construction management engineer.
 After the framework is built, the homeowner receives a certificate of authenticity.
 This certificate is useful to prove your house was built using this new method if you plan on selling later on.

 You can find companies that specialize in this method here.

 - They build passive houses, which are energy efficient, highly insulated ( UA値≦0.46), and air-tight (C値 = <1)

 0.87, and focus on getting the most sunlight.
 (They collaborate with an engineering laboratory at UTokyo in order to design and build houses that are energy efficient — cool in summer and warm in winter.)

 - Another one of their specialties is designing gardens

-- They hire another company to conduct a construction audit on the finished house to ensure the quality and document it for future reference
+- They hire another company to conduct a construction audit on the finished house to ensure the quality (such as airtightness) and document it for future reference

 - The company has connections with banks, meaning our mortgage interest rate is pretty low for a non-internet bank (more on that in Step Five)